A-Odunayo/Retail-Store-Sales-Analysis/README.md

 4. Products with No Sales in Q4 2023:
   - Hats, Shirts, and Shoes had no sales in the last quarter of 2023, suggesting a possible seasonal trend, stock issues, or reduced customer interest during this period.

-5. Sales Contribution by Product and Region:
-  - Shoes consistently perform well across regions, whereas lower-performing items (like Socks and Jackets) might benefit from bundling or targeted promotions in underperforming regions like the West.

 ## Recommendations

 1. Focus on High-Selling Products:
   - Consider expanding the product lines for the top revenue-generating products (Shoes and Shirt) or introducing new variations and accessories to capture additional market share.
   - Socks and Jackets have lower revenue, suggesting a need for promotions or discounts to stimulate sales.
+  - Shoes consistently perform well across regions, whereas lower-performing items (like Socks and Jackets) might benefit from bundling or targeted promotions in underperforming regions like the West.

 2. Boost Sales in Low-Performing Regions:
   - The West region has the lowest sales share (14.29%).
 To drive growth, consider region-specific promotions, partnerships with local influencers, or a tailored marketing approach targeting